julienr/vim-cellmode/README.md

 * *C-g* sends the current cell to tmux
 * *C-b* sends the current cell to tmux, moving to the next one

+In addition, there is a function to execute all cells above the current line which isn't bound by default, but you can easily bind it with :

+    noremap <silent> <C-a> :call RunTmuxPythonAllCellsAbove()<CR>

 Options
 -------
 You have to configure the target tmux/screen session/window/pane.
 By default, the